sebastianarnold/TeXoo/README.md

 | Package / Class                               | Description / Reference                                                |
 | --------------------------------------------- | ---------------------------------------------------------------------- |
 | [SectorAnnotator](texoo-sector/src/main/java/de/datexis/sector/SectorAnnotator.java)      | Topic Segmentation and Classification for Long Documents               |

+If you use this module for research, please cite:

+> Sebastian Arnold, Rudolf Schneider, Philippe Cudré-Mauroux, Felix A. Gers and Alexander Löser.
+"SECTOR: A Neural Model for Coherent Topic Segmentation and Classification."
+Transactions of the Association for Computational Linguistics (2019). <https://arxiv.org/abs/1902.04793>

 ### Command Line Usage: